 Cavalier is an active member of the Atoske Action Group whose main goal is to advance training, eduction and employment oppotunities in the region.
 The vision of the AAG is:

 Cavalier is proud to sponsor the Stop Now and Plan (SNAP®) program run by The Society for Safe and Caring Schools and Communities.
 The program has been implemented at Oski Pasikoniwew Kamik School and St. Theresa's School in Wabasca.

 SNAP for Schools is a whole school approach to keep children in school and out of trouble.
 It is designed for elementary aged children and seeks to decrease aggressive and bullying behaviour and increase pro-social behaviour.

-Since January 2014 SNAP has been implemented at St. Theresa School with 17 students from the Grade 4 class and with 25 Grade 4 students from Bigstone School.
+In January 2014 SNAP was implemented at St. Theresa School with 17 students from the Grade 4 class and with 25 Grade 4 students from Bigstone School participating.

 The SNAP program also includes individual befriending and classroom support & parent engagement.
 Here are a few quotes from SNAP students:

 “I didn’t realize I was using hard thoughts (negative) most of the time until we talked about changing our hard thoughts into cool thoughts (positive).
 Now I am more aware of it and try to change my way of thinking to be more positive”.

 “I learned that I was a bystander when others were being bullied I use to stand by and watch now I know I was just a bad as the bully for watching and not doing anything to help the victim”.